NCCG is a small

 - Attitudes of

-recruits of both sexes may change to be more in-line with male
+recruits of both sexes may change to be more in-line with

 chauvinism/polygamy.
-For example, a husband may begin to claim to his
+For example, a husband may begin to

-wife that the Bible gives him the right to a polygamic family.
+wife that the Bible gives him the right to a polygamic

 - Women may begin to wear headscarves.